No idea what you're doing? No problem. Good managers are made, not born.

 Seller: WeBuyBooks, Rossendale, LANCS, United Kingdom

-Condition: Good.
+Condition: Very Good.
 Most items will be dispatched the same or the next working day.
-A copy that has been read but remains in clean condition.
-All of the pages are intact and the cover is intact and the spine may show signs of wear.
-The book may have minor markings which are not specifically mentioned.
-Seller Inventory # wbs2176315593
+A copy that has been read, but is in excellent condition.
+Pages are intact and not marred by notes or highlighting.
+The spine remains undamaged.
+Seller Inventory # rev5918295760

 Quantity: 1 available